raspberrypi/documentation/configuration/security.md

 Please note that with the current Raspbian distribution, there are some aspects that require the `pi` user to be present.
 If you are unsure whether you will be affected by this, then leave the `pi` user in place.
 Work is being done to reduce the dependency on the `pi` user.

-To close the process of and delete the `pi` user, type the following:
+To delete the `pi` user, type the following:

 ```bash
 sudo deluser pi